Travel around Cusco with Bobby

 Day 2Saqsaywaman and a Step Back in Time

-Today was all about history, and my first stop was the Saqsaywaman ruins, just a short taxi ride from my hotel.
-This incredible Inca fortress sits high above the city, offering breathtaking views of Cusco below.
-The massive stones used in the construction are mind-blowing, with some weighing over 100 tons.
-As I wandered through the site, I couldn’t help but feel amazed by the ingenuity of the Inca civilization.
+Today was all about diving into the rich history of Cusco, and I began with a visit to the Saqsaywaman ruins, located just a brief taxi ride from my hotel.
+This incredible Inca fortress sits on a hill overlooking the city, providing panoramic views that are nothing short of breathtaking.
+The sheer scale of the stones used in its construction is astonishing, with some of these massive rocks weighing over 100 tons.
+As I walked among the ruins, I was captivated by the impressive engineering and ingenuity of the Inca civilization.

-After exploring Saqsaywaman, I made my way to the Qorikancha, once the most important temple in the Inca Empire, now partly integrated into the Santo Domingo Convent.
-The contrast between the Inca stonework and the Spanish colonial architecture was striking.
+After spending time at Saqsaywaman, I made my way to another important historical site, the Qorikancha.
+Once the most revered temple of the Inca Empire, the temple has now been partially integrated into the Santo Domingo Convent, blending two worlds into one structure.
+The contrast between the sturdy, skillfully crafted Inca stonework and the later Spanish colonial architecture is a fascinating representation of Cusco’s layered history, showing the transition from Inca to Spanish influence.

 Saqsaywaman is best visited in the morning when it’s less crowded.
 Don’t rush—take time to absorb the history and enjoy the stunning views over the city.